-- Voluntarily purchased pictures, publications, yearbooks (if applicable), etc. - Musical instrument rental and uniform maintenance, when uniforms are provided by the District. - Fees for lost, damaged, or overdue library books.
+Voluntarily purchased pictures, publications, yearbooks (if applicable), etc.

+- Musical instrument rental and uniform maintenance, when uniforms are provided by the District. - Fees for lost, damaged, or overdue library books.

 Any required fee or deposit may be waived if the student and guardian are unable to pay.
-Application for such a waiver may be made to the FITCoordinator, Coryll Rupert.
+Application for such a waiver may be made to the FIT department.